Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Results

 \subsection{Testing the SFR enhancement in merging galaxies}

 The main objective of the paper is to understand whether the merger process impacts the star-formation activity of early galaxies, as observed in the low redshift Universe.
-We perform this investigation primarily for the gold merger sample (top-right quadrant in Fig. \ref{fig:final_sample_selection}), since they likely trace major mergers over a short timescale, where we expect to have the strongest effects on galaxy properties, if there are any.
+To this aim, we compare the stellar mass - SFR relation between our merger and non-merger galaxy subsets (Fig. \ref{fig:SFR_mass}).
+We primarily consider the gold merger sample (top-right quadrant in Fig. \ref{fig:final_sample_selection}), since they likely trace major mergers over a short timescale, where we expect to have the strongest effects on galaxy properties, if there are any.
 Moreover, this is the most robust merger sample, as resulting from the combination of three different morphological parameters.
 However, for completeness, we will also explore the star-formation enhancement in the Gini-M$_{20}$ merger sample, as they likely probe a larger range of mass ratios (down to $10$:$1$) with a similarly short observability timescale.
+We limit the analysis to the redshift range $5<z<8$, since the number of galaxies drops at $z>8$ resulting in poorer statistics (see Table \ref{table:results_merger_fractions}).
+Moreover, we consider SFRs averaged over a timescale of $10$ Myr, as they are comparable to those derived in other observational studies from recombination lines (e.g., H$\alpha$).

-We first explore the stellar mass - SFR diagram.
-We limit the analysis to the redshift range $5$-$8$, since the number of galaxies drops at $z>8$ resulting in poorer statistics (see Table \ref{table:results_merger_fractions}).
-Here we consider SFRs averaged over a timescale of $10$ Myr, as they are comparable to those derived in other observational studies from recombination lines (e.g., H$\alpha$).
-Dividing our global sample in six equal populated stellar mass bins, we find a SFR vs M$_\star$ relation that is in agreement with the H$\alpha$-based star-forming Main Sequence (MS) derived by \citet{calabro24} from star-forming galaxies at similar redshifts in the CEERS and GLASS surveys (Fig. \ref{fig:SFR_mass}).
-This comparison also suggests that our global sample does not have a significant bias compared to other JWST spectroscopic samples, in particular to the mass complete sample (down to an M$_\ast$ limit of $\log_{10}$ (M$_\ast$/M$_\odot$) $=7.8$ at $z \sim 6$) analysed in \citet{calabro24}.
+Dividing our samples in six equal populated stellar mass bins, we find a SFR vs M$_\star$ linear relation for non merging galaxies that is in agreement with the H$\alpha$-based star-forming Main Sequence (MS) derived by \citet{calabro24} from star-forming galaxies at similar redshifts in the CEERS and GLASS surveys (Fig. \ref{fig:SFR_mass}).
+This comparison also suggests that our initially selected sample does not have a significant bias compared to other JWST spectroscopic samples, in particular to the mass complete sample (down to an M$_\ast$ limit of $\log_{10}$ (M$_\ast$/M$_\odot$) $=7.8$ at $z \sim 6$) analysed in \citet{calabro24}.